felipelouza/gsa-is/README.md

 * 5: gSAIS
 * 6: gSACA-K

-\* uses integer alphabet as input.
+\* SAIS and SACA-K versions to receive an integer alphabet as input.

 --
 ##run: